justin38-1530873/drugs-visualization/descriptions/seizures_over_time.md

 The line graph below shows the distribution of drug seizures sorted chronologically between 2010 to 2015.
-You have the option of viewing statistics for seizures by drug.
+This provides a general idea of the consumption of each drug over time.
+One can choose betwwen Heroin, Cocaine, and Cannabis.